Coiot/silly-kitty/content/_index.md

     description: Offering advice, assistance, equipment, and spay/neuter resources for feral, stray and unowned cats.
 We educate the public about the plight of community cats, and the need to spay/neuter and microchip pets.
+  - title: Spay/Neuter clinics
+    icon:
+      enabled: true
+      icon: fa-cube
+      style: style3
+    description: |-
+      We are open to anyone regardless of where you live or your income level!

+      This is the perfect opportunity to alter those neighborhood kitties that just “hang around”, feral kitties, or your own much loved pet.
+  - title: Trap Rentals
+    icon:
+      enabled: false
+      icon: ''
+      style: ''
+    description: Offering free trap rentals (deposit is necessary) and advice on how to use them to residents wishing to spay/neuter community cats.
   - title: Support Network
     icon:
       enabled: true